-An Honors Student who wants to do a Contract in your course needs to first get the Honors Director's approval and then initiate the discussion with you.
-You and the student will collaborate to come up with the basic idea for the project, and then it is the student's responsibility to develop an Honors Contract Proposal.
+An Honors Student who wants to do a Contract in your course needs to initiate discussion with you AND get the Honors Director's approval for the project.
+This is done via an online form the student fills out which includes their rough idea for the project along with information about their other academic commitments for the semester.
+You will receive a copy in the email the student provides for you.
 It is your prerogative to assess the student's ability to succeed in the Contract when deciding whether you want to commit to the extra time it will take on your part.
+If you have concerns about this, please email the Honors Director directly at isaito@losmedanos.edu